 This was a prime motivation in my subjects when in the commission of their crimes.
 If it was theft or burglary, it was because they felt they deserved what they stole and it was not their fault when they lacked it.
 If it was a drug-sale crime, it was their only ‘legitimate’ way to make money.
 If it was because she murdered her husband out of envy, it was because he cheated on her.

 The pattern of individuals to place blame on external people or situations is the common theme of all of those scenarios.
 Obviously, in all of these situations, it was the individual themselves who dealt with the consequences of their actions.
 You cannot step on your own toes in a business setting.
-Stop blaming everyone for everything else, take a bit of responsible for your mistakes and own them, you will be a better person in the end.
+Stop blaming everyone for everything else, take a bit of responsibility for your mistakes and own them, you will be a better person in the end.

 (1) Everyone is a liar.